spiceandwolf/QSPN/README.md

 ### Introduction

-The code of the paper: A Unified Model for Cardinality Estimation by Learning from Data and Queries via Sum-Product Networks.
+***QSPN_code*** is the code of paper: A Unified Model for Cardinality Estimation by Learning from Data and Queries via Sum-Product Networks.

-### Environment
+## Environment

 **Step 1:** Download this code.